-The CCFRA inherited external borrowing of £7.5m from the former Cumbria County Council on 01/04/2023.
-Given that the opening CFR is forecast to be £10.966m excluding the PFI this effectively means that the CCFRA has historically had its assets funded by £3.466m of capital spend from internal resources.
+The CCFRA inherited external borrowing of £7.586m from the former Cumbria County Council on 01/04/2023.
+Given that the CFR is forecast to be £26.359m by the end of 2025/26 this effectively means that the CCFRA will be funding over £14.371m of capital spend from internal resources (CFR £26.359m less £11.988m in relation to the PFI).
 Moving forward it is assumed currently that all capital expenditure will be funded by prudential borrowing.
 The scope for supporting capital expenditure through internal resources will be limited as the Authority begins life with a relatively low level of reserves/cash balances.

 The Bank Rate rises over recent months have pushed up the cost of long-term finance to over 5%.
-Borrowing rates are expected to start falling during 2024 and to continue over the medium term.
+Borrowing rates are expected to start falling during 2025 and to continue over the medium term.
 Consequently, undertaking long term borrowing at this time is likely to fix higher costs into the revenue account and commit the CCFRA to costs for many years in the future.
 It is critical that a long term view is taken regarding the timing of such transactions.